-- 985.66 Juvenile justice training academies; staff development and training; Juvenile Justice Training Trust Fund.- - (1) LEGISLATIVE PURPOSE.-In order to enable the state to provide a systematic approach to staff development and training for judges, state attorneys, public defenders, law enforcement officers, school district personnel, and juvenile justice program staff that will meet the needs of such persons in their discharge of duties while at the same time meeting the requirements for the American Correction Association accreditation by the Commission on Accreditation for Corrections, it is the purpose of the Legislature to require the department to establish, maintain, and oversee the operation of juvenile justice training, programs, and courses academies in the state.
-The purpose of the Legislature in establishing staff development and training programs is to provide employees of the department, any private or public entity, or contract providers who provide services or care for children under the responsibility of the department with the knowledge and skills needed to appropriately interact with children and provide such care and services foster better staff morale and reduce mistreatment and aggressive and abusive behavior in delinquency programs; to positively impact the recidivism of children in the juvenile justice system; and to afford greater protection of the public through an improved level of services delivered by a professionally trained juvenile justice program staff to children who are alleged to be or who have been found to be delinquent.
+(1) LEGISLATIVE PURPOSE.-In order to enable the state to provide a systematic approach to staff development and training for judges, state attorneys, public defenders, law enforcement officers, school district personnel, and juvenile justice program staff that will meet the needs of such persons in their discharge of duties while at the same time meeting the requirements for the American Correction Association accreditation by the Commission on Accreditation for Corrections, it is the purpose of the Legislature to require the department to establish, maintain, and oversee the operation of juvenile justice training, programs, and courses academies in the state.
+The purpose of the Legislature in establishing staff development and training programs is to $\underline{\text{provide employees of the}}$ department, any private or public entity, or contract providers who provide services or care for youth under the responsibility $\underline{\text{of the department with the knowledge}}$ and skills to appropriately interact with youth and provide such care foster better staff morale and reduce mistreatment and aggressive and abusive behavior in delinquency programs; to positively impact the recidivism of children in the juvenile justice system; and to afford greater protection of the public through an improved level of services delivered by a professionally trained juvenile justice program staff to children who are alleged to be or who have been found to be delinquent.
+(2) STAFF DEVELOPMENT AND TRAINING

-- (2) STAFF DEVELOPMENT AND TRAINING.-The department shall: - (a) Designate the number and location of the training programs and courses; assess, design, academies; develop, implement, evaluate, maintain, and update the curriculum to be used in the training of juvenile justice program staff; establish timeframes for participation in and completion of training by juvenile justice program staff; develop, implement, score, analyze, maintain, and update job-related examinations; develop, implement, analyze, and update the types and frequencies for of evaluations of the training programs, courses, and instructors academies; and manage approve, modify, or disapprove the budget and contracts for all the training deliverables academies, and the contractor to be selected to organize and operate the training academies and to provide the training curriculum.
+The department shall:

-- (b) Establish uniform minimum job-related preservice and inservice training courses and examinations for juvenile justice program staff. - (c) Consult and cooperate with the state or any political subdivision; any private entity or contractor; and with private and public universities, colleges, community colleges, and other educational institutions concerning the development of juvenile justice training and programs or courses of instruction, including, but not limited to, education and training in the areas of juvenile justice. - (d) Enter into contracts and agreements with other agencies, organizations, associations, corporations, individuals, or federal agencies as necessary in the execution of the powers of the department or the performance of its
+- (a) Designate the number and location of the training programs and courses; assess, design, academies; develop, implement, evaluate, maintain, and update the curriculum to be used in the training of juvenile justice program staff; establish timeframes for participation in and completion of training by juvenile justice program staff; develop, implement, score, analyze, maintain, and update job-related examinations; develop, implement, analyze, and update the types and frequencies of for evaluations of the training programs, courses, and instructors academies; and manage approve, modify, or disapprove the budget and contracts for all the training deliverables academies, and the contractor to be selected to organize and operate the training academies and to provide the training curriculum. - (b) Establish uniform minimum job-related pre-service and in-service training courses and examinations for juvenile justice program staff. - (c) Consult and cooperate with the state or any political subdivision; any private entity or contractor; and with private and public universities, colleges, community colleges, and other educational institutions concerning the development of juvenile justice training and programs or courses of instruction, including, but not limited to, education and training in the areas of juvenile justice. - (d) Enter into contracts and agreements with other agencies, organizations, associations, corporations, individuals, or federal agencies as necessary in the execution of the powers of the department or the performance of its duties.